fastify/fastify/GOVERNANCE.md

 Collaborators have:

 * Commit access to the projects repository of the team they belong
-* Grant to release new projects' versions
+ * Grant to release new versions of the project

 Both Collaborators and non-Collaborators may propose changes to the source code of the projects of the organization.